sagemath/trac_to_gh/Issue 2679.md

 # Issue 2679: sage docs -- get rid of aux, etc., files when packaging up for distribution

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2679

 Original creator: was